System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

 Initial routing path selection involves computing link weights ($O(E)$) and shortest path ($O(E+N \log N)$) for $L$ sessions.
 Therefore, the overall complexity for this part is: $O\bigl(L (E + N \log N) \bigr)$.

 The greedy scheduling algorithm starts with a while loop.
 The while loop iterates through all active links ($O(E)$).
-Each link calls the sub-routine of Table~\ref{tab:GreedyScheduling}, iterates through $M$ channels.
-Inside each channel, the code calls the sub-routine of Table~\ref{tab:InterferenceCheck}.
-Table~\ref{tab:InterferenceCheck} checks if the current channel assignment interferes with other links ($O(E)$).
-The global while loop of Table~\ref{tab:GreedyMultiHop} can iterate at most $O(M)$ times since each iteration will either select a channel for a link or the loop will break.
+Each link calls the sub-routine of Algorithm~\ref{alg:GreedyScheduling}, iterates through $M$ channels.
+Inside each channel, the code calls the sub-routine of Algorithm~\ref{alg:InterferenceCheck}.
+Algorithm~\ref{alg:InterferenceCheck} checks if the current channel assignment interferes with other links ($O(E)$).
+The global while loop of Algorithm~\ref{alg:GreedyMultiHop} can iterate at most $O(M)$ times since each iteration will either select a channel for a link or the loop will break.
 Therefore, the greedy scheduling algorithm runs in $O(E^2 M^2)$ time.

-The optimal power allocation and routing path selection problem of line $13$ of Table~\ref{tab:GreedyMultiHop} is a convex optimization program.
+The optimal power allocation and routing path selection problem of operation~\ref{GM:Op19} of Algorithm~\ref{alg:GreedyMultiHop} is a convex optimization program.
 Barrier method~\cite{Boyd} can solve this in $O(R \log(R))$ steps where $R$ is the number of inequality constraints.
-From Fig.~\ref{fig:ModifiedProblem}, we find the complexity to be $O(EM \log (EM)$.
+From~\eqref{fig:ModifiedProblem}, we find the complexity to be $O(EM \log (EM)$.

-The greedy scheduling part dominates the overall complexity ($O(E^2 M^2)$) of Table~\ref{tab:GreedyMultiHop}.
+The greedy scheduling part dominates the overall complexity ($O(E^2 M^2)$) of Algorithm~\ref{alg:GreedyMultiHop}.
 We term this algorithm ``GreedySysPowerMin".
 We compare the performance of both ``GreedySysPowerMin" and ``BnBSysPowerMin" with that of ``TxPowerMin" in Sec.~\ref{sec:Simulation}.

+The number of channel $M$ does not denote the number of subcarriers in a multi-hop network.
+It represents the number of wideband channels, e.g., $6$ MHz TV channels in white space and $20$ MHz channels in 5.8 GHz, in the network.
+This ensures that our overall complexity ($O(E^2 M^2)$) remains reasonable for a moderately sized network.